-The CRE loans we originate and the mortgage loans underlying any commercial mortgage-backed securities investments that we may make will be subject to the ability of the commercial property owner to generate net income from operating the property, as well as the risks of delinquency and foreclosure.
+The CRE loans we originate and the mortgage loans underlying any commercial mortgage-backed securities investments that we may make are subject to the ability of the commercial property owner to generate net income from operating the property, as well as the risks of delinquency and foreclosure.

-Our CRE loans are secured by commercial and multifamily properties and are subject to risks of delinquency and foreclosure, and risks of loss that may be greater than similar risks associated with loans made on the security of single-family residential property.
+Our CRE loans are secured by industrial, multifamily, mixed-use, self-storage, student housing and office and residential properties.
+In particular, mixed-use and office properties are subject to risks of delinquency and foreclosure, and risks of loss that may be greater than similar risks associated with loans made on the security of other types of property.
 The ability of a borrower to repay a loan secured by an income-producing property typically is dependent primarily upon the successful operation of such property rather than upon the existence of independent income or assets of the borrower.
-If the net operating income of the property is reduced, the borrower's ability to repay the loan may be impaired.
-Net operating income of an income-producing property can be adversely affected by, among other things, the following:
+As the net operating income of the property declines, the borrower's ability to repay the loan is impaired.
+Net operating income of an income-producing property has in the past and in the future can be adversely affected by, among other things, the following:

-- tenant mix; - success of tenant businesses; - property management decisions; - property location, condition and design; - competition from comparable types of properties; - changes in laws that increase operating expenses or limit rents that may be charged; - changes in national, regional or local economic conditions, including as a result of a potential recession, and/or specific industry segments, including the credit and securitization markets; - declines in regional or local real estate values; - changes in local markets in which our tenants operate, including changes in oil and gas prices; - declines in regional or local rental or occupancy rates; - increases in interest rates, real estate tax rates and other operating expenses, including the cost of insurance; - costs of remediation and liabilities associated with environmental conditions; - the potential for uninsured or underinsured property losses; - the potential for casualty or condemnation loss; - changes in governmental laws and regulations, including fiscal policies, zoning ordinances and environmental legislation and the related costs of compliance; - changes in supply (resulting from the recent growth in CRE debt funds or otherwise) and demand (resulting from increases in remote working arrangements or otherwise); and - acts of God, pandemics, terrorist attacks, social unrest and civil disturbances, which may decrease the availability of or increase the cost of insurance or result in uninsured losses.
+- tenant mix;

+- success of tenant businesses;

+- property management decisions;

+- property location, condition and design;

+- competition from comparable types of properties;

+- changes in laws that increase operating expenses or limit rents that may be charged;

+- changes in national, regional or local economic conditions, and/or specific industry segments, including the credit and securitization markets;

+- declines in regional or local real estate values; - changes in local markets in which our tenants operate, including work and shopping-related dynamics and changes in oil and gas prices; - declines in regional or local rental or occupancy rates; - increases in interest rates, real estate tax rates and other operating expenses, including the cost of insurance; - · costs of remediation and liabilities associated with environmental conditions; - the potential for uninsured or underinsured property losses; - the potential for casualty or condemnation loss; - changes in governmental laws and regulations, including fiscal policies, zoning ordinances and environmental legislation and the related costs of compliance; - changes in supply (resulting from the recent growth in CRE debt funds or otherwise) and demand (resulting from increases in remote working arrangements or otherwise); and - acts of God, earthquakes, droughts, floods, hurricanes, fires and other natural disasters, pandemics, terrorist attacks, social unrest and civil disturbances, which may decrease the availability of or increase the cost of insurance or result in uninsured losses.

-In the event of any default under a mortgage loan held directly by us, we will bear a risk of loss of principal to the extent of any deficiency between the value of the collateral and the principal and accrued interest of the mortgage loan, which could have a material adverse effect on our cash flow from operations and limit amounts available for distribution to our stockholders.
+In the event of default under a mortgage loan held by us, we bear a risk of loss of principal to the extent of any deficiency between the value of the collateral and the principal and accrued interest of the mortgage loan, which has had a material adverse effect on our cash flow from operations and limits amounts available for distribution to our stockholders.
 In the event of the bankruptcy of a mortgage loan borrower, the mortgage loan to such borrower will be deemed to be secured only to the extent of the value of the underlying collateral at the time of bankruptcy (as determined by the bankruptcy court), and the lien securing the mortgage loan will be subject to the avoidance powers of the bankruptcy trustee or debtor-in-possession to the extent the lien is unenforceable under state law.
 Foreclosure of a mortgage loan can be an expensive and lengthy process, which could have a substantial negative effect on our anticipated return on the foreclosed mortgage loan.

-We are subject to various risks related to the ownership of certain real property.
+We are subject to various risks related to the ownership of real property.